Fact checkedFact Checked

 The nanoparticle technology breaks down the cannabidiol into smaller, more absorbable particles facilitating uptake into the blood.

-All supplements are third-party tested for contaminants, and purity and the use of a coupon code will give the customer a discount on the price.
+All supplements are third-party tested for contaminants and purity, and the use of a coupon code will give the customer a discount on the price.

 One patch contains 60mg.
 CBD per patch.